-‘Overspeeding’truck plunges into ravine killing 17 pilgrims in Pakistan
+‘Overspeeding’ truck plunges into ravine killing 17 pilgrims in Pakistan

 Passengers were en route to a pilgrimage site in Balochistan when the crash took place during Eid al-Fitr.

-At least 17 pilgrims have been killed and 41 injured after their vehicle crashed while travelling to a shrine in southwestern Pakistan, officials said.
+At least 17 pilgrims have been killed and 38 were injured after their vehicle crashed while travelling to a shrine in southwestern Pakistan, officials said.

 The accident took place at about 10pm (17:00 GMT) on Wednesday in the Hub district of Balochistan province, police said on Thursday.